AdobeDocs/experience-manager-cloud-service.es-ES/help/sites-cloud/authoring/fundamentals/accessible-content.md

 >When implementing versions of these for your AEM instance, your development team will need to configure such components to support the `alt` attribute so that authors can add it to the content (see [Adding Support for Additional HTML Elements and Attributes](/help/sites-administering/rte-accessible-content.md#adding-support-for-additional-html-elements-and-attributes)).
 -->

 De forma predeterminada, AEM requiere que el campo **Texto alternativo** se rellene.
-If the image is purely decorative and alternative text would be unnecessary, the **Image is decorative** option can be checked.
+Si la imagen es puramente decorativa y el texto alternativo sería innecesario, se puede marcar la opción **La imagen es decorativa**.

 #### Crear buenas alternativas de texto {#creating-good-text-alternatives}